glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 I split my activities into 3 partitions:

-1. **Life activity**: required vital, society or community activities
+1. **Life activities**: required vital, society or community activities
    *for example: sleep, eat, wash, practice a physical activity, interact with your environment, do the housework, pay the taxes, see your friends ...*
-2. **Work activity**: required activities for your job
+2. **Work activities**: required activities for your job
    *for example: commute, work, do a brainstorm, code, participate in a meeting, take break ...*
-3. **Personal activity**: spare and free activities
+3. **Personal activities**: spare and free activities
    *for example: practice its development personal, relaxation ...*

-I focus me on **life activities** that composes my lifetime.
-I let on the side the work and personal activity.
+I focus me on the **life activities** that composes my lifetime.
+I let on the side the work and personal activities, it is the principle.
-I want to be extreme and minimize my lifetime and maximize my work and personal time.

 For example, for the different timescales, I take long: ~hour and short: ~minute.
 I try to evaluate the time of each life activity: